 Dash Camera Operating Temperature

-The performance of camera sensor and other electronics circuitry heavily depends on operating temperature.
-When you park your car on open space, internal temperature can rise up and affect the quality of the recording and the internal Came circuitry.
+The performance of the camera sensor and other electronic circuitry heavily depends on operating temperature.
+When you park your car in open space, the internal temperature can rise and affect the quality of the recording and the internal Came circuitry.
 We noticed that few cameras are recording blurred images if the Cam exposed to sunlight and baked for a long time.

-Hope this Car dash Camera buying guide brings you some additional insight about the mandatory features and optional features. now it is your turn to decide the money you want to spend for dash camera with the optional features you want to get.
+I hope this Car Dash Camera buying guide brings you some additional insight into the mandatory features and optional features.
+Now it is your turn to decide the money you want to spend for a dash camera with the optional features you want to get.